Transportation Security Officer: Job Duties, Salary and Outlook

 Transportation security officers screen passengers going through security checkpoints by using any combination of visual observation, pat-down searches, metal-detector screening, explosive trace detection, and x-ray devices.
 They report specific findings or incidents to management or law enforcement to help identify weaknesses in established protocol or flaws in terminal and equipment design.
 Officers need to conduct all duties with a focus on customer service, while assisting passengers who have questions or special needs.
 Officers working for the TSA especially are expected to display honesty and flexibility, be accountable, work well with a team, and have strong communication skills (www.tsa.gov).

-The BLS predicted employment growth of 19%, which is consistent with the national average, for security guards in general from 2010-2020.
+The BLS predicted employment growth of 12% for security guards in general from 2012-2022, which is consistent with the national average.
 The need to continue keeping on the alert for possible crime and terrorism will contribute to this increase.
 The highest number of transportation security screeners were located in and surrounding New York, NY; Los Angeles, California; and Chicago, Illinois, as reported by the BLS.

 Related to Transportation Security Officer: Job Duties, Salary and Outlook